llacroix/pyramid_mongo/docs/index.rst

 --------

-A package which provides integration between the Pyramid web application server and the :term:`MongoDB` object database.
+A package which provides integration between the Pyramid web application server and the `MongoDB` object database.

 Installation